crispcat/swmon/README.md

   value_map: mstp_statuses
 ```

-It's my MSTP monitoring setup I made for my test network (4 DLink switches).
+It's my MSTP monitoring setup I made for the test network (4 DLink switches).
 Two of them supports
 [MSTP-MIB](http://www.circitor.fr/Mibs/Html/M/MSTP-MIB.php) and the`MSTP-MIB::swMSTPMstPortStatus`
-oid is the root oid for port status checks.
+is the root oid for port statuses.

-You can use already shipped tool `stp_mib_scanner` to parse STP module from the device `sysORtable`
+You can use the already shipped tool `stp_mib_scanner` to parse STP module from the device `sysORtable`

 ```
 stp_mib_scanner -c some_community_str -h host_ip -w